Table of Contents

 What kind of experience are today’s homeowners looking for?

-- 53% of Millennial homeowners would like to be send tech bios before an appointment
+53% of Millennial homeowners would like to be sent tech bios before an appointment

 Finally Solving a Chronic Pain Point